95% of our littles report having increased self-confidence because of their bigs.

 ~ 46% less likely to begin using illegal drugs

 ~ 27% less likely to begin using alcohol

 We have been around for decades

 BBBS of Helena started in 1967 as a project of a priest in the Helena diocese, supporting seven Big Brother Big Sister relationships in its first year.
 In 1992, BBBS-Helena affiliated with BBBS of America and standardized program delivery.
 On July 1, 2015, the separate organizations BBBS of Helena and BBBS of Great Falls combined into one agency.
 The combined organization is led by a Board of Directors with representatives from both communities.
 In addition, each community has its own community council.
-All monies raised in each community stay within that community.

 Today, we serve approximately 150 children per year across our community and school-based programs.